websemantics/awesome-ant-design/README.md

 - [iConfig Ant Design](https://github.com/hutxs/iconfig-antd) - Boilerplate for quickly getting a new project up and running with a few useful transforms.
 - [Antd Snippets for VS Code](https://marketplace.visualstudio.com/items?itemName=bang.antd-snippets)

+## Theming
+Here are utilities that can help you customize your theme and ability to change it in browser

+- [antd-theme-webpack-plugin](https://github.com/mzohaibqc/antd-theme-webpack-plugin) - A webpack plugin to generate your custom theme file.
+- [antd-theme-generator] (https://github.com/mzohaibqc/antd-theme-generator) - A simple script to generate theme specific less file which can be used in any environment.

 ## Related Projects

 Ant Design family of projects.